Abby the Newfie

 Over the summer of 2017, my hometown flooded.
 Abby and her family were visiting Wisconsin during this ordeal.
 Our yard, my folks’ car, garage, and basement were all flooded, I know Abby probably did not know what was going on, but she knew something was going on that hurt her humans.

 If Abby knew someone was feeling down around the house, she would sit by them and try to comfort them as best she could.
-She was a great therapy dog for us and others when we took Abby for walks through downtown, for many of the residents of the city as they dealt with the physical and emotional stresses of the flood.
+She was a great therapy dog for us and others when we took Abby for walks downtown for many of the city residents as they dealt with the physical and emotional stresses of the flood.

-If you have an interest in owning one of these great dogs, remember they are big dogs and shed.
+If you are interested in owning one of these great dogs, remember they are big dogs and shed.

 Abby has been the inspiration for me to travel to South Carolina to visit her.
 She is not the best traveler herself, for she does get car sick at times, though she does like car rides.